EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-chappie-and-the-question-of-concsiousness.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: chappie-and-the-question-of-concsiousness
 title: Chappie and the question of concsiousness
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=30
-categories:
-  - Uncategorized
 ---

 I honestly hope that there is something after death.
 If not a place where the best of us get to hang out for eternity then at least maybe some step-by-step chart on how to reach a higher plane of existence.